kasturilele/adaptive-dynamics/README.md

  - paired_params_2.csv - file containing initial values for growth parameters (ri, aii) for two species simulations
  - pairparams_new.csv - file containing initial values for growth parameters (ri, aii) for extended two species simulations (figure 5)
  - log_combined_single3.csv - simulation outputs for single-species simulations (population size and mean values of ri and aii)
+ - time_threshold_fig3.csv - processed data from previous file (used to generate Figure 3)
  - fixed_combined_single3.csv - information about fixed mutations for simulations in previous file
  - log_combined_pair2new.csv - simulation outputs for first set of two-species simulations (population size and mean values of ri and aii)
  - log_combined_extinct.csv - simulation outputs for some parameter combinations not covered in this previous file
  - time_extinct_fig4.csv - processed data from previous two files (used to generate Figure 4)
  - fixed_combined_pair2new.csv - information about fixed mutations for simulations in previous file
+ - log_comb_init_00.csv - simulation outputs for extended two-species simulations (for figure 5, population size and mean values of ri and aii)
+ - time_extinct_fig6_00_50000.csv - processed data from previous file (used to generate Figure 5)
  - log_comb_exp_15_ext2.csv and log_comb_exp_16_ext2.csv - simulation outputs for extended two-species simulations (for figure 6, population size and mean values of ri and aii)
- - log_comb_init_00.csv - simulation outputs for extended two-species simulations (for figure 5, population size and mean values of ri and aii)
+ - time_extinct_15.csv and time_extinct_16.csv - processed data from previous files (used to generate Figure 6)